-The NBA star has just been given the biggest contract in NBA history.
-The Rockets have agreed to pay Harden $170 million over the next four years.
-This means he’ll earn $228 million through the end of his contract.
+A while back, the NBA star was given the biggest contract in NBA history.
+The Rockets agreed to pay Harden $170 million over four years or $228 million through the end of his contract.

-But a recent bio-mechanics test revealed an area where James really stands out–stopping.
-Harden is the fastest in the game at slowing down.
+But a recent bio-mechanics test revealed an area where James really stands out.
+Harden is the fastest in the game--at slowing down.

 This is why the Rockets think so much of him.

 Deceleration is the skill that allows Harden to stop almost instantly from a dead run.
-Most importantly, stopping fast is that allows him to create enough separation to sneak off a jumper.
+Stopping so fast is what allows him to create enough distance from his defender to sneak off a jumper.

 Marcus Elliott, is the founder and director of the Peak Performance Project, which has analyzed the bio-mechanics of hundreds of NBA players.